DenysLebid/-Real-Estate-Dashboard/README.md

 ### Project Overview

 This data analysis project aims to provide insights into the price performance of a Polish real estate market over the past half year.
-By analyzing various aspects of the pricing data, we seek to identify trends, make data-driven recomendations, and gain a deeper understanding of the Polish real estate market performance.
+By analyzing various aspects of the pricing data, I seek to identify trends, make data-driven recomendations, and gain a deeper understanding of the Polish real estate market performance.

 ![Screenshot real estate project 2](https://github.com/DenysLebid/-Real-Estate-Dashboard/assets/159707774/240bfba5-5797-4f12-a55b-48b0731334c4)